 Long-term relationships are valued, although small talk in formal business settings isn’t.
 Relationships and friendships are built in more informal settings and this includes not only restaurants but also saunas.

-Punctuality is valued in Finland – working hours should be stuck to, and being late for a meeting is not the norm.
+Punctuality is valued in Finland – working hours should be stuck to, and meeting times adhered to.
 Expats should let their colleagues and peers know if they expect to arrive late.

 Dos and don'ts of business in Finland